-Students will demonstrate adequate yearly progress towards the PhD degree through their performance in coursework and research activities.
+Students will demonstrate adequate yearly progress towards the Ph.D. degree through their performance in coursework and research activities.

-Benchmark Measure: Annual Review
+Benchmark Measure: First Year and Annual Reviews

-A committee comprised of at least three and no more than five full-time faculty members, a majority of whom must be members of the college faculty, as well as a representative from the Student Services Office, will conduct the required annual reviews.
-The student's advisor and the other faculty members will review the student's work and all prior annual review reports for the student; meet with the student to discuss the student's portfolio or current status; and write a report of the discussion which sets expectations and identifies any recommendations made.
+A committee comprised of at least three and no more than five full-time faculty members, a majority of whom must be members of the college faculty, will conduct the required first year review.
+Subsequent annual reviews will be conducted by at least the student's advisor, and a committee if requested by the student and/or the advisor.
+Students should prepare a portfolio of work and make a brief (10 minute) presentation of their progress to the committee.
+The student's advisor and the other faculty members will review the student's work; meet with the student to hear the presentation and discuss the student's progress; and write a report of the discussion, which sets expectations and identifies any recommendations made.